Emblems of Queensland and Other Legislation Amendment Bill 2023

 12.11 pmMr BROWNSupports

-Supported the bill, noting the muttaburrasaurus won the public vote with 27.55% and highlighting that palaeo tourism accounts for 122,000 visitors to outback Queensland.
+Supported the bill, highlighting that the muttaburrasaurus won the public vote with 27.55 per cent and emphasising the economic benefits of palaeo tourism accounting for 122,000 visitors to Outback Queensland.

 12.29 pmMr PURDIESupports